 The plaintiff’s personal injury attorneys of Hepworth Holzer, LLP have a reputation with insurance carriers, defense attorneys, and judges that is second to none.
 Those who are our adversaries in the legal process know that we bring to bear top legal skills for our clients.
 There is no firm in Idaho history that has had greater success for its injured clients.

-Over the years our firm’s lawyers have generated many of the most significant court verdicts and settlements in Idaho history in cases involving insurance policies or companies.
+Over the years our firm’s lawyers have generated many of the most significant court verdicts and settlements in Idaho history in cases involving medical malpractice, liability insurance and negligent companies.

 Our History Of Success Speaks For Itself

 - $7.55 million verdict – Medical Malpractice Case

 - $4.45 million judgment – Industrial Accident Case

 - $3.80 million verdict – Property Damage/Flood Case